AlexanderJohnston/SharpCrafting/README.md

 Exploring PostSharp AOP with .NET Core Generic Host.
 See [my article on Medium](https://medium.com/dealeron-dev/automating-net-core-services-with-postsharp-and-aspect-oriented-code-a8a51d8d84ec) for a detailed explanation.

+The "Semantic" branch is for an article on Exception Handling.
+It has a much better log handler implementation and a lot of small fixes to the general runtime to support this.
+An article will be linked here shortly to explain it.

 # Requirements

 * [PostSharp Essentials](https://www.postsharp.net/essentials) or [Ultimate](https://www.postsharp.net/purchase) version 6.1.18+